KingCueio/IRPH-Survival-2-Custom-Enchantment/README.md

 <b> Soul Siphone (IV) </b><br>
 <b> Applies to: </b> Boots <br>
-<b> Effect: </b> Proc'ing on outgoing damage events this enchant siphons souls\nand durability from enemies in large quantities! <br>
+<b> Effect: </b> Proc'ing on outgoing damage events this enchant siphons souls and durability from enemies in large quantities! <br>
 <i> Chance to steal 2009 souls and extra damage durability at least 30 to the enemy.  </i><br>
 | Level | Cooldown | Chance | Steal Soul| Souls
 | :-: | :-: | :-: | :-: | :-: